centraloregonchess/bendchess.github.io/50_join.md

 ## Club Nights
 We meet weekly but the night and the venue changes depending on the time of year.
-In rare cases a club-night is cancelled and non-members should check [the MeetUp][meetup] to confirm that the event is still on.
-Club-members will get notified via Discord.
+Currently our summer venue is The Commons, while Crux Fermentation Project hosts us the rest of the year.
+In rare cases a club-night is cancelled and non-members should check
+[the MeetUp][meetup] to confirm that the event is still on.
+Club-members will get notified via Discord and/or email.

 ### What to expect